Model1

 .SEW WATCHES/WARNINGS/ADVISORIES...

-PZ...Small Craft Advisory until 5 AM PDT Sunday for Central U.S.
+PZ...Small Craft Advisory until 2 PM PDT this afternoon for Central

 &&